DavidMcLaughlin29/DavidMcLaughlin29.github.io/swiss_style_tournament.md

 title: Swiss Style Tournament
 permalink: /swiss_style_tournament/
 ---
+This was built for Udacity's Intro to Programming Nanodegree.
+[Here](https://en.wikipedia.org/wiki/Swiss-system_tournament) is an article about the rules of the tournament and how it works.
+The program generates the results, wins, losses, matches, etc. of the tournament.
 Copy and paste or clone from the github repo, run in the command line.
 {% highlight python %}
 import psycopg2
 from operator import itemgetter